 Once collaboration is enabled, two additional buttons appear at the lower right-hand corner of the DaVinci Resolve interface, next to the Project Manager and Project Setting buttons.
-These are the Collaboration Chat (left) and Collaboration (right) buttons.
+These are the Collaboration Chat and Collaboration buttons.

 The Collaboration Chat button (far left) and the Collaboration button (second from left)